Midnight Curfew.

 Two, I needed to get out from under my mother’s myopic black and white world.
 I needed to add some colour into my life.

-Within a year my brother was now working and also paying room and board.
-My mother was now preparing for our move from Lawrence Heights.
+Within a couple months my brother was now working and also paying room and board.
+My mother was now preparing for our move away from Lawrence Heights.
 There was an apartment building on Lawrence Avenue that she really wanted to move to.
-Many of her friends from her Kingdom Hall were also living there and she was now on the waiting list for a two bedroom apartment.
+Many of her friends from the Kingdom Hall were also living there and she was now on the waiting list for a two bedroom apartment.
 It would be just a matter of time before the three of us would no longer be Jungle bunnies.

 My mother had finally become much more lax with all her crazy rules and I was no longer under a curfew.
-Afterall, I was almost twenty years old.
-I was coming and going as I pleased and although I never had a curfew, I was always home well before midnight anyways.
+I was almost twenty years old and I was coming and going as I pleased.
+Although I never had a curfew, I was always home well before midnight anyways.
 However, I did get the impression that since we’d soon be moving, my mother was going to need my room and board money more than ever.
 She would be signing a yearly lease and her rent would be much higher than what it was at Flemington Road.

 It took a decade, but I could finally feel my mother’s regime was slowly mellowing.